MUSIC FROM CHOPIN’S LAND

 In my tutorial video for PWM below, I highlight several of the pieces from the collection My Little World and discuss their pedagogic benefits.

-A further video, presented by Marie Kiyone, looks at My Favourites, and will be added here in early December.
+This further video, presented by Japanese teacher Marie Kiyone, looks at My Favourites:

 Krystyna Gowik’s children’s piano books are full of great character and appealing pieces which I believe teachers and younger pupils will absolutely love!